-Originally, this particular building was to be found located in Eashing, Surrey; but today, it has since been enthusiastically restored, and relocated to a point that is now positioned in conjunction with our hog, at the Rural Life Living Museum, Tilford, Farnham.
+Originally, this particular building was to be found just off our Hog, and located in Eashing, Surrey; but today, it has since been enthusiastically restored, and relocated to a point that is now positioned in conjunction with our hog, at the Rural Life Living Museum, Tilford, Farnham.

 Intuitive siting at play again?

-One, can only imagine what else has been lost in the way of attestation, long-gone in the name of progress.
+One, can only imagine what else has been lost in the way of attestation, longgone in the name of progress.